SheikMohideen007/Weather-APP-UI-API-/README.md

-# Weather Application using weather API
+# Weather Application using weather AP

 Weather App which lists all the data about **current weather** & **forecast weather** for next **5** days